Food & Diabetes Search

 💉 Suggested Bolus

-Consider pre-bolusing insulin ahead of consuming dark chocolate to match the digestion and absorption rate of carbs.
+Consider pre-bolusing insulin ahead of consuming dark chocolate to match the rise in blood sugar.

 ⏱ Blood Sugar Timeline

-“Incorporating small amounts of dark chocolate can be a satisfying treat for those managing diabetes, but moderation is key to avoid blood sugar spikes.”
+“Incorporating small amounts of dark chocolate can be a satisfying treat for those following a low-carb diet.
+It's important to choose dark chocolate with at least 70% cocoa content to minimize sugar intake.”

 — BCDF community member